-For cloud service providers, achieving FedRAMP accreditation is a major event worth celebrating.
+For cloud service providers, achieving FedRAMP authorization is a major event worth celebrating.
 After navigating a sea of documentation, digging deep into your systems and hammering out the details of your security and privacy policies and procedures, you finally have what you need to do business with the federal government.

 It’s time to kick back and relax, right?

 FedRAMP authorization is just the first step.
 It marks the beginning of a CSP’s relationship with the FedRAMP Program Management Office (PMO).
 And like most relationships, it takes some work.

 After receiving authorization, there are several things a CSP needs to do to keep its status current and maintain its authority to operate with the federal government.